AppCoreNet/Shared/CONTRIBUTING.md

 ### Developer Environment

-- Visual Studio 2022
+- Visual Studio 2026 or JetBrains Rider
-- .NET SDK 9.0.203
+- .NET SDK 10.0
-- PowerShell 7+

 ### Build / Test

-Project repositories generally have a `build.ps1` script.
-This PowerShell script can be used to build the code, execute tests and create packages.

-The build script accepts the argument `--target` which specifies the action to execute.
-The most important targets are:

-- **build** - This is the default target, it will restore dependencies and build all sources (except tests).
-- **test** - Builds the tests and executes them.
-Test results and code coverage reports can be found in the `artifacts` directory.
-- **publish** - Creates packages and publishes them to the `artifacts` directory.
+Build either from the command line using `dotnet build` or using the IDE of your choice.

 Unit tests are written in XUnit using FluentAssertions and NSubstitute. **Please note that, code contributions should include tests.**

-Furthermore **everything should build and test with no warnings or errors**.
+Furthermore, **everything should build and test with no warnings or errors**.

 ### Coding standards